 Heart for the World Event

 The Heart for the World Event is an annual opportunity to help us think about big global issues like clean water, human trafficking, or education for vulnerable children.
 The goal is to learn what we can do to make a difference.
 While we’re at it, we have a lot of fun!
-Servants help with all aspects of planning and executing this fundraiser, beginning six months before the event on March 6, 2017.
+Servants help with all aspects of planning and executing this fundraiser, beginning six months before the spring event.
 Is this where your heart is?
 If you are interested in serving, sign up on our serving page.

 WRAP Around Ministry